High Point Ireland

 Winner selection

-• Each challenge hillwalker's total score will be calculated based on all the Hillwalking Challenge Forms we receive.
+• Each challenge hillwalker's total score will be calculated based on all the Hillwalking Challenge Completion Forms we receive.

 • The highest-scoring man and woman at the end of the Sport Hillwalking season will each earn the title of Irish Challenge Hillwalker of the Year and will each receive a Gold award.